bbbradsmith/binxelview/readme.txt

 Custom palettes are 24-bit RGB triples (8 bits for each component).
 Click on a colour in the palette box to edit it.

-You can create a default palette named "default.pal" to be loaded automatically at startup.
-As with presets, it will check the current working directory for "default.pal" first, before also checking the directory of the executable.

 If you are able to view a block of palette data in a file, you can quickly copy it to the palette.
 Right click on the first pixel of the block, and the palette will be generated with the colour of